gyt4/taiko_qr_cam_plugin/README.md

 # taiko_qr_cam_plugin

-A plugin for TAL,using system camera for qr reading
+A plugin for TAL,using system camera for qr and barcode reading
 based on opencv.

 # usage